gjvnq/GoodArch/README.md

 ## Main mistakes to avoid

   * Error codes that are valid ids (see [fork() can fail: this is important](https://rachelbythebay.com/w/2014/08/19/fork/)).
+  * Any stack poisoning or mismanagment.
+  * Manual memory managment.

 ## Main vulnerabilities to avoid